February 5, 2024 Update

 It’s easy to associate all of Israel with Gaza and the West Bank.
-This is mostly what shows on the news.
-But, you must remember that these aren’t areas where most people live.
+But you must remember that these aren’t areas where most people live.
 They certainly aren’t the areas that travelers visit.
-The main tourist areas- Tel Aviv, Jerusalem, Haifa, the Negev, Dead Sea, and Galilee, remain as safe as always.
+The main tourist areas- Tel Aviv, Jerusalem, the Negev, Nazareth, and the Dead Sea – remain as safe as always.

-Current travel warnings, as of August 2021.
+Current travel warnings as of November 2023

 How’s the Mood in Israel?

 In Israel, the sun is (mostly) always shining, the hummus is flowing, and the clubbers keep clubbing.
 It takes a very serious and tense situation to make Israelis stop going about their daily lives.
-This means that shopping in the markets, meeting up with friends for dinner, and going out into the wee hours of the morning is a way of life regardless of what is going on in certain parts of the country.
+This means that shopping in the markets, meeting up with friends at restaurants, and going out into the wee hours of the morning is a way of life regardless of what is going on in certain parts of the country.